ChenLipschitz/OOP_Ex4/README.md

 ## How To Run:
 Download the project.
-Open the projectm, in the terminal command write the following line:
+Open the project, in the terminal command write the following line:

 java -jar Ex4_Server_v0.0.jar 2